 Discount Rate.
-A discount rate of 3.75% was used in calculating the District's Pension liabilities (based upon all projected payments discounted at a municipal bond rate of 3.0%).
-The discount rate is based on the Bond Buyer Go 20-Year AA Bond Index published by the Federal Reserve for the week at the beginning of the measurement period.
+A discount rate of 3.50% was used in calculating the District's pension liabilities (based upon all projected payments discounted at a municipal bond rate of 3.50%).
+The discount rate is based on a 20-Year AA municipal bond rate.

-The following presents the District's proportionate share of the pension liability calculated using the discount rate of 3.75 percent, as well as what the District's proportionate share of the pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.75 percent) or 1-percentage-point higher (4.75 percent) than the current rate:
+The following presents the District's proportionate share of the pension liability calculated using the discount rate of 3.50 percent, as well as what the District's proportionate share of the pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.50 percent) or 1-percentage-point higher (4.50 percent) than the current rate: